 This initiative addresses the very real need to enhance the current Physics curriculum through technology, equipment and curriculum development.
-This initiative is only part of what is fully needed to create an excellent physics learning environment at Lane that meets the needs of the community.
-Given the limited scope of the current Unit Planning process, it does not deal with the well documented need for two more full-time positions which was in previous Unit Planning Initiatives of the Science Division.
-Nor does it include initiatives to expand the physics offerings, which will be possible after additional positions are provided.
+More than that is needed, however, to create an excellent physics learning environment at Lane that meets the needs of the community.
+The main component of this need is included despite the fact that the current Unit Planning process does not particularly invite proposals to deal with the well documented need for two more full-time positions which was in previous Unit Planning Initiatives of the Science Division, nor initiatives to expand the physics offerings, which will be possible after additional positions are provided.
+The two new permanent positions are the most urgent and important initiatives for physics education.
+In addition, there is a need for further classified staff support for physics.

-Description:
+Description

-While all elements of the initiative are important, the ordering of the parts reflects their urgency.
+All elements of the initiative are important, and the ordering of the parts does not necessarily reflect their relative importance or urgency.